 Because the ex-husband had disappeared, it was impossible to obtain his consent.
 Our trainee lawyer went to court with the client and her son, in order to obtain a court order that the client's ex-husband's name be removed from the tenancy immediately.
 The order was granted, enabling the client to move into a more suitable new home.

 Supporting a claim of unfair dismissal

 Our client, a cleaning supervisor, had been dismissed for allegedly stealing from his place of employment.
 He contested what his employer claimed to see on blurry CCTV footage.
-After coming to the Whitechapel Legal Advice Clinic for advice, one of our trainee lawyers drafted an appeal letter.
+After coming to the clinic for advice, one of our trainee lawyers drafted an appeal letter.
 Subsequently the lawyer assisted the client to make a claim to the Employment Tribunal for unfair dismissal, alleging the employer had not followed the correct procedure.
 The Tribunal ruled in our client's favour, granting him £4300.